glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 Secret Santa is a traditional event in December with family, friends, or office colleagues, in which each guest gives a gift to another guest without knowing who will give him/her a gift.
 Could you imagine that you want to organize it?
-You notify your guests to choose a gift by keeping it secret.
+Please let your guests know to choose a gift by keeping it secret.
 For maximum surprise, you would like to give each gift to a guest with a draw at the last minute.
 So your guests don't know for whom the gift that he/she chose will be.
 However, several problems are raised that can be answered by applied mathematics.

-# Hat-check problem
+# 🎅 Secret Santa: Hat-check problem

 Let's begin with the first problem: to whom each guest gives his/her gift.
 Let's suppose each guest has well his/her gift for a unique other guest.
 Of course, the draw could